 Note: Non-work aided HAs may NOT be hired for any College Funded Job or Department Funded Job until after October 1; unless notified by the Student Employment Group (SEG).

-Jobs in need of immediate filling will be posted by Faculty/Professional Staff (FPS) on Google Groups (Student Employment Job Listings).
+Jobs in need of immediate filling will be posted by Faculty/Professional Staff (FPS) on F&M Connects.
 Only F&M Community members will have access to these listings.
 A cumulative listing of all departments and jobs on campus are on our website under On-Campus Employers.

 First-year and returning students may only contract for one position on campus up until October 1.